-The American Medical Student Association Academy is a training ground for physician leaders established by students, for students.
-The AMSA Academy strives to empower physicians-in-training to effect change in medicine, didactic, and experiential learning.
+The AMSA Scholars Programs are a training ground for physician leaders established by students, for students.
+The Scholars Programs strive to empower physicians-in-training to effect change in medicine, didactic, and experiential learning.
 Each program focuses on the value that health care must be patient-centered and enforces AMSA’s mission of fostering a community of future physicians through education and advocacy.

 Who Should Register

 Free to AMSA members, the Scholars Programs are comprised of a versatile group of passionate individuals with different interests, experiences, and levels of knowledge of their program topic.
 Students who have the curiosity to ask why the status quo exists and the creativity to challenge it in productive ways.
 Students who want to share their new-found knowledge with their colleagues.
 Programs will foster an online community for students to work together with experts in order to gain new perspectives, knowledge, and clinical skills.

 Registration for the 2021-2022 Scholars Programs will open in June 2021.
 In the meantime, please contact firstname.lastname@example.org with any questions regarding our online learning opportunities.

 Calling all Course Directors!
 The 2021-2022 Course Director Application is Now Open

 If you believe in professional development and continuing education, we’ve got an opportunity for you!